musket-ml/musket_examples/README.md

 # Musket Examples

 This repository contains examples of what and how you may do with a Musket ML.
 This repository mostly covers musket command line and programmatic usage.
+And currently contains following example projects:

 * [TGS Salt Identification Challenge](./salt/README.md)